uziwhoavg/Module_5__UZINCU608_PTO2403_Group-C_UZI-NCUBE_JSL05/README.md

 1. We will review your GitHub repository to ensure that it contains the updated code files.
 2. We will assess the modifications made to the code to verify that they effectively meet the challenge requirements.
-3. Successful completion of the project will involve implementing the ternary logic as per the provided instructions.
-4. We will consider the commit history and meaningful commit messages to evaluate your coding process.
+3. We will consider the commit history and meaningful commit messages to evaluate your coding process.

-Please follow the provided steps and guidelines to complete the Monster Ternary Operator challenge effectively.
-Your ability to use ternary operators for conditional logic is a valuable skill, and we look forward to reviewing your work.
+This challenge will test your ability to manipulate arrays and objects, use the `map()` function for data transformation, and dynamically update the DOM based on data.
+Good luck, and may your mix be truly awesome!